Khai Hoan Land

 Khai Hoan Land (Công ty Cổ phần Tập đoàn Khải Hoàn Land) is a Vietnamese real estate developer and agency.
 Founded in 2009 by Nguyễn Khải Hoàn, it is headquartered in District 7, Ho Chi Minh City.
 In the south of the country alone, Khai Hoan Land maintains the largest market share by volume, which make it the region's leading property developer and real estate agency.

-It also pioneers in building a unique company culture named “reading culture”.
-Books have been presented at all training courses as well as awards events, and also indispensable gifts for philanthropy-themed events.
+It follows “reading culture” as a company culture, presenting books at all training courses and awards events, and as gifts for philanthropy-themed events.

 History

 In 2009, Khai Hoan Land was official established with a charter capital of 6 billion VND.
 In April 2010, the company increased its charter capital to 36 billion VND.

 In 2014, Khai Hoan Land reached an agreement with Tan Lien Phat Investment Corporation to distribute Vinhomes Central Park Project.
 In 2015, it opened 15 concentrated divisions.
 In 2016, Khai Hoan Land became a strategic partner to VinaCapital Group.